 Given its popularity, it’s no wonder that Hatten Land, a property developer based in Melaka, has decided to partner up with the Chinese video game developer.

-On August 18, Hatten Edge (Hatten Land’s wholly-owned subsidiary) signed a partnership agreement with Moonton Games.
+On August 18, Hatten Edge (Hatten Land’s wholly-owned subsidiary) signed a partnership agreement with Moonton Games, according to a press release.
 Under the agreement, the two parties will develop and launch an MLBB esports hub in Melaka.

 Here’s what the hub is expected to look like.

 A legendary space

 Set to be located in Hatten Land’s Element X mall (previously and better known as Elements Mall), the integrated esports hub will use Mobile Legend’s IP for the mall building’s façade as well as its interior decorations.

 The publicly available partnership agreement states that to signal Mobile Legends’ physical presence at Element X, Hatten Edge will deploy multiple giant-sized outdoor displays of Mobile Legends characters.